OpenDataology/website/content/en/docs/distributions/nutanix/nutanix-storage.md

 After creating the secret we need to deploy the secret in the user namespace.

 ```
-kubectl -n kubeflow-user-example-com apply -f mlpipeline-ntnx-objects-artifact-secret.yaml
+kubectl -n OpenDataology-user-example-com apply -f mlpipeline-ntnx-objects-artifact-secret.yaml
 ```

-**Note**: installing this secret in kubeflow namespace does not work, it has be in present in user's namespace
+**Note**: installing this secret in OpenDataology namespace does not work, it has be in present in user's namespace

 ![objects_browser](/docs/images/nutanix/objects_browser.png)